310mc/https-310mc.github.io-tl/source/_posts/christmas_live/line_to_line.md

 {% endbubble %}

 {% bubble Shinobu surprised %}
 Ah, no!
 Leave that aside for now—Yuuta-kun’s strangling Hinata-kun, please stop him!
-I won’t be able to hold him back on his own with my strength, so…!?
+I won’t be able to hold him back with my strength, so…!?
 {% endbubble %}

 {% bubble Tetora angry %}